We get to revisit the book of Esther today! Twice in one year, but totally different, too.

 This book put my eyes on God and not on my surroundings.
 This book is good for adults too, because it tells how you can take care of your teen.Sophia, age 11

-I love the book!
+I love this Esther book study!
 It’s really good for teens and adults.
-It is about Esther and how she saved her people, the Jews, from annihilation.
+It is about the book of Esther and how she saved her people, the Jews, from annihilation.

 The book says we are “Queens in Training” and tells us how to be a queen!
 I mean, who wouldn’t want to be a queen?

 The book also talks about how to keep being focused on God, and not ourselves.
 It is great for adults because it shows how to control that little rebellion personality in us.

 Great for teens because it talks about what we go through as teens: drugs, sex, peer pressure, popularity, bullying, etc. This book really points away from all of that and into the greatness of our God.
 I would recommend this to my friends.Bianca, Age 13

 This was a wonderful exercise for the girls.
 I am always on the look-out for devotions geared towards the girls age group.
 I am trying to help them gain a hunger for His word!

 This devotion is a great way to teach them how to better understand the layers entwined in God’s Word, it’s timeless applications and how, like Esther, we may not see or hear God in a season of life but He certainly is always present.